-- a. reveal an individual's personal information, - b. contravene an information protection principle under the Privacy and Personal Information Protection Act 1998 or a Health Privacy Principle under the Health Records and Information Privacy Act 2002, - c. prejudice any court proceedings by revealing matter prepared for the purposes of or in relation to current or future proceedings, - d. prejudice the fair trial of any person, the impartial adjudication of any case or a person's right to procedural fairness, - e. reveal false or unsubstantiated allegations about a person that are defamatory, - f. expose a person to a risk of harm or of serious harassment or serious intimidation, - g. in the case of the disclosure of personal information about a child-the disclosure of information that it would not be in the best interests of the child to have disclosed.
+- a. reveal an individual's personal information, - b. contravene an information protection principle under the Privacy and Personal Information Protection Act 1998 or a Health Privacy Principle under the Health Records and Information Privacy Act 2002, - c. prejudice any court proceedings by revealing matter prepared for the purposes of or in relation to current or future proceedings, - d. prejudice the fair trial of any person, the impartial adjudication of any case or a person's right to procedural fairness,

-Objective ID Authorised by Created Issued To be reviewed A3874773 Manager, Executive and Ministerial Services, Corporate Group 26/05/2015 02/02/2018 03/02/2019
+Objective ID Authorised by Created Issued To be reviewed A3874773 Deputy General Counsel, Information Access and Transactions Branch, Office of General Counsel 26/05/2015 31/05/2022 31/05/2023